nipraxis/textbook/pages/the_problem.md

 ![](../images/simple_easy_velocity.png)

-## The plan returns
+## Practice and theory

 As you remember, we plan to teach you two things:

-1. functional MRI methods;
-2. how to work with functional MRI data.
+1. how to work with functional MRI data.
+2. functional MRI methods;

+Why is *practice* before *theory*?
+Because correct *practice* helps you think clearly.
+The tools that you will use for practice include *code*, a rich language for understanding *theory*.

-We want to do that in way that will make your work *simple*.
+Good practice is the root of sound understanding, so we will teach you practice to make your work *simple*.
 We will do that by using Feynman's idea of understanding by building.
 That will not be *easy*, at first, but we hope you will find, rather quickly, that the basic ideas will be clearer — and you will have better tools to do your work.

 To get there, we start with: